 Talking with Children About Measles

 Because measles is in the news, children may have questions or fears.
 Young children, in particular, can become very worried about disease outbreaks, even if there are no cases near where they live.
 These steps may help program staff and parents to reassure children:

 Program staff as well as parents may also experience stress or worry about measles or other communicable diseases.
 Sharing the facts, especially the fact that the MMR or MMRV vaccine is very effective at protecting against measles, can help with that stress.
-Tips on Coping with Stress during Infectious Disease Outbreaks are also available online.
+Tips on Coping with Stress during Infectious Disease Outbreaks Visit disclaimer page are also available online.

 For more information on measles, consult your state or local public health agency or the Centers for Disease Control and Prevention Measles page Visit disclaimer page .